Grigory Orlov: Overthrow of Peter

 Orlov was the son of Gregory Orlov, governor of Great Novgorod.
 He had a younger brother Alexei Grigoryevich Orlov who would equally gain military and political prominence in Russia.
 Grigory Orlov was educated in the corps of cadets at Saint Petersburg, began his military career in the Seven Years' War, and was wounded at Zorndorf.
-While serving in the capital as an artillery officer, he caught the fancy of the then Grand Duchess Catherine Alekseyevna, and was the leader of the conspiracy which resulted in the dethronement and death of her husband, Emperor Peter III (1762).
+In the late 1750s, according to Andrey Bolotov, he was initiated into the Freemasons.
+While serving in the capital as an artillery officer in the summer of 1761, he caught the fancy of the then Grand Duchess Catherine Alekseyevna, became her favourite (until 1772), and was the leader of the conspiracy which resulted in the dethronement and death of her husband, Emperor Peter III (1762).
+He drew and involved Izmailovsky, Preobrazhensky, and Semyonovsky regimental officers into this conspiracy.

 After the event, Empress Catherine raised him to the rank of count and made him adjutant-general, director-general of engineers, and general-in-chief.
 They had an illegitimate son, Aleksey who was named after the village of Bobriki, and from whom descends the line of the Count Bobrinsky.
-Orlov's influence became paramount after the discovery of the Khitrovo plot to murder the whole Orlov family.
+Orlov's influence became paramount after the discovery of the Khitrovo plot (led by Fyodor Alekseevich Khitrovo) to murder the whole Orlov family.
 At one time, the Empress thought of marrying her favorite, but the plan was frustrated by her influential advisor Nikita Panin.